!["View large cover" [IMG]](0262012111-medium.jpg)

 methods, multivariate methods, dimensionality reduction, clustering,

-nonparametric methods, decision trees, linear discrimination, multilayer perceptrons, local models, hidden Markov models, assessing
+nonparametric methods, decision trees, linear discrimination, multilayer

-and comparing classification algorithms, combining multiple learners, and
+algorithms, combining multiple learners, and reinforcement learning.

 Reviews: